Why People-Pleasing Is an Attachment Survival Strategy

 Fawning is what happens when you can't fight back, you can't run away, and freezing won't help.
 So instead, you appease.
 You please.
 You become whatever the other person needs you to be.

 It's not weakness.
-It's adaptation under threat.
+It's brilliant adaptation under impossible circumstances.

 The problem is, that strategy doesn't distinguish between then and now.
 Your body doesn't know that you're no longer a child who depends on these people for survival.
-It just knows: When I disappoint people, bad things happen.

-And so it does everything in its power to prevent disappointment.
-Even when the cost is your own well-being.
+And so it does everything in its power to prevent disappointment, even when the cost is your own well-being.

 Three young girls in matching pink dresses sitting by a railing overlooking a calm ocean.